zarf-dev/proposals/0033-registry-proxy/README.md

 The registry is no longer accessible from outside of the cluster by default.
 Some users may rely on this, and will instead have to setup their own exposed service to connect to the registry.

 The root CA, the server (registry) certificate, and the client (proxy) certificate will all be stored in the cluster in the same format as secrets created with [kubectl create secret tls](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_create/kubectl_create_secret_tls/).
-Users will need ensure there are tight controls on these secrets to avoid them being maliciously updated or leaked.
+Users will need to ensure there are tight controls on these secrets to avoid them being maliciously updated or leaked.

 Practical risks:
 - Some distros may disallow this